MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Get-MgGroupMemberOfByRef.md

 # Get-MgGroupMemberOfByRef

 ## SYNOPSIS
-Users, contacts, and groups that are members of this group.
+Groups and administrative units that this group is a member of.
-HTTP Methods: GET (supported for all groups), POST (supported for security groups and mail-enabled security groups), DELETE (supported only for security groups) Read-only.
+HTTP Methods: GET (supported for all groups).
+Read-only.
 Nullable.
+Supports $expand.

 ## SYNTAX